 One of the issues brands often face is where reality fails to inform perception.
 That the South West of England could overlook the reality that it was the largest beneficiary of EU funding in England and vote ‘leave’, suggests failings of the EU to inform perception by connecting with the people it serves to demonstrate its value.

 Another marker of brand success is audience engagement.
-European parliamentary elections are happening this week and it will be interesting to see how the shadow of Brexit impacts election turnout.
-However, a look at past elections tells a woeful story of Britons’ engagement in EU issues.
+A look at past elections tells a woeful story of Britons’ engagement in EU issues.
 In the 2015 UK general election, turnout was 66% (low by historical standards).
-By comparison, in 2014 European elections, only 36% of the UK electorate voted.
+By comparison, in May 2019's European elections, only 37% of the UK electorate voted.
+Even amidst increased focus on the results in the British press and heightened Brexit tensions, the turnout barely changed from the 36% who voted in 2014, pre-Brexit.
 If the EU had a CMO they would be asking serious questions about the levels of engagement in one of its key markets.

 Low engagement is not isolated to the UK.
 Since 1979 (a few years after the EU started to expand beyond its six founding members) the EU average election turnout has dropped from 62%, steadily declining to 42.6% in 2014.
 Some of this decline might be explained by the EU’s 21st century expansions.
 Looking again at the 2014 data, of the members that were present before the 2004 expansion, average turnout was 52%; for newer members (since 2004 expansion), average turnout was only 33%.
 This hints at EU accession driven by governments seeking economic advantages, rather than a popular love of, or cultural disposition towards the ‘European project’.